arivictor/intentional-architecture-in-python/book/2-solid.md

 3. **It's fragile.** If the email server is down, bookings fail entirely.
 4. **It's hard to change.** Switching email providers means digging into booking logic.

 We've tangled two unrelated concerns: booking logic and email delivery.
 They change for different reasons, but now they're locked together.
 This is what happens when code starts to strain.

-The simple script was fine when it was simple.
-Now it's not.

 This is the signal.
 The code is asking for better structure.

 It's asking for SOLID.

 **SOLID is an acronym.** Five principles that guide how you write classes and structure code: Single Responsibility, Open/Closed, Liskov Substitution, Interface Segregation, Dependency Inversion.

 These aren't theoretical rules.
 They're patterns that emerged from watching what makes code rigid and what makes it flexible.
-They give you a vocabulary for recognizing problems and reasoning about solutions.
+They give you a vocabulary for recognising problems and reasoning about solutions.

 Let's work through each one.
 Not as abstract theory, but as solutions to the actual pain points we're now experiencing with our script.